libretro/mame2010-libretro/README.md

 ## Directories

-mame2010 requires that the following directories exist, and will create them if they are missing:
+mame2010 requires that the following directories exist, and will create them if they are missing.

+libretro system subfolders:

 - libretro system folder/mame2010/ - cheat.zip cheats file - not currently working
 - libretro system folder/mame2010/artwork